An Insider’s Guide to the Role of a Translation Project Manager - Portada

 What We Can Offer

-Terra Translations has a robust team of international team members, including US-based translators and Project Managers.
+Terra has a robust team of international team members, including US-based translators and Project Managers.
 As business associates of covered entities, we understand the importance of being HIPAA compliant and our team has undergone HIPAA training with certification.

 It is worth noting that HIPAA Rules do not include specific requirements regarding the protection of electronic protected health information (ePHI) processed or stored by a cloud service provider (CSP) or business associates outside of the United States.
 However, the Office for Civil Rights (OCR) warns that risks related to the ePHI may vary based on location.
 For example, risks can increase considerably when outsourcing storage or other services for ePHI overseas due to the enforceability of privacy and security protections over the data.